dbrac/url_shortener/readme.md

     kubectl apply -f kubernetes.yaml

+### Purge expired shortener records

+This application includes an API at /shortener/purge that allows you to clean up expired records from the database.
+You can schedule this endpoint to run periodically to keep expired records cleaned up.
+I've included a Kubernetes CronJob in the [Kubernetes.yaml](kubernetes.yaml) manifest to automate this process.
+If you run the app outside of Kubernetes, you'll need to implement this yourself.

 # Build

 If you want to make updates to the application or rebuild the Docker image locally for any reason: